Choreographic Quick Changes: First-Class Location (Set) Polymorphism: Endpoint Projection

 In the \ThenN branch, \Alice~will always send~\Bob the selection message~\Left.
 In the projection of this branch, \Bob~should therefore wait to receive~\Left and then return~$1$.
 There are no instructions for what to do if~\Bob receives~\Right in this branch---which will never happen---so that side of the \AllowChoiceN is empty.
 Similarly, in the \ElseN branch, \Bob~can only ever receive~\Right, so the~\Left side of the \AllowChoiceN is empty.

 In the full \IfN statement, however, both branches are possible, so \Bob's~projection must include both options.
 To compositionally combine the \AllowChoiceN statements from each branch, we use a \emph{merge} operator $E_1 \Merge E_2$.
 Specifically, $\Merge$ is an idempotent partial binary function defined structurally homomorphically on matching network programs that incorporates \AllowChoiceN branches that exist on only one side (and homomorphically merges those that exist in both).
-Figure~\ref{fig:merge-defs} shows a few of the rules defining merge, with the full definition available in Appendix~\ref{sec:ntwk-merge-def}.
+Figure~\ref{fig:merge-defs} shows the most interesting rules defining merge, with the full definition available in Appendix~\ref{sec:ntwk-merge-def}.

 This merge operator is extremely similar to the one in Pirouette~\citep{HirschG22}, but we allow functions to merge if their bodies merge, not just if their bodies are syntactically equal.